-In this quick guide, you may see the 4 methods to increase the memory limit for WordPress and WooCommerce.
+In this guide, you may see the 4 methods to increase the memory limit for WordPress and WooCommerce.
 You can see, for example, how to define wp_memory_limit in the wp config php file to raise the memory limit.
 Issues with low memory can slow down a site or even break it.

 Contents